jonasschneider/gemstone/README.md

 # Gemstone [![Build Status](https://secure.travis-ci.org/jonasschneider/gemstone.png)](http://travis-ci.org/jonasschneider/gemstone)

-This is an experimental implementation of a compiler backend from a Rubyish language to C. It's intended mainly as code excercise and demonstration of the awesomeness of pure TDD.
-Since it's a backend, it doesn't accept real syntax, but an AST-like Sexp, as input.
-The output is (horribly ugly) C that compiles (at least) on recent versions of OS X.
+This is an experimental implementation of a compiler for a dynamic, Ruby-like programming language, written in Ruby.
+It's intended primarily as a code excercise.

+The compiler backend operates on a Sexp-like AST, and produces (horribly ugly) C that is is tested to compile on recent versions of OS X.

+The frontend creating the AST is probably going use a Ruby-like syntax.

-The specs show the complete development of the code, no code changes have been made without specing the expected results first.
+The specs show the complete development of the code.
 The specs, read in order, should represent the growing complexity of added features (with the occasional utility function sprinkled in).

 ## Synopsis